Programming for Android

 Dalvik is a virtual machine that interprets the object code from compiling a Java source (or other language).

-To cope with the inconvenience that may possibly arise from the Oracle lawsuit against Google, about Dalvik, the virtual machine for Android, which has the disadvantage to not have been produced by them, the Fosdem foundation launched the IceRobot project.
-This is another virtual machine entirely based on code licensed under GNU.
+To cope with the inconvenience that may possibly arise from the Oracle lawsuit against Google, about Dalvik, the virtual machine for Android, which has the disadvantage to not have been produced by them, the Fosdem foundation launched the projet of its own version of Android entirely based on code licensed under GNU, GNUDroid.
+This project described in an event called IcedRobot does not seem to have succeeded and is still frosted.
+It was followed by CryanogenMod which in turn has been followed by LinageOS.

 Programming tools for Android